 I will be attending the Northwest Summit "Dear Dr. Who, Conference in December.
 My work is in the area of X and I think it complements areas of investigation in your department.
-I will be presenting a poster at the Wednesday poster session and invite you to stop by ..."
+I will be presenting on Wednesday and invite you to come to my talk..."